 From there, the company started Amazon Freight to serve another customer: shippers.

 “Amazon Freight is an idea we dreamed up in 2017 and formally launched in 2019.
 Back then, we had one big customer,” Hannah McClellan, Vice President of Amazon Freight, said.
 “It was a customer that had very high standards and demanded very high levels of service that they weren’t necessarily consistently finding across the different carriers they were working with.
 That customer was, of course, Amazon.”

-Since its inception in 2019, Amazon Freight has continued to grow..
+Since its inception in 2019, Amazon Freight, which operates across North America, the UK and Germany, has continued to grow.
 While owning all those assets allowed the fleet to move more product for Amazon, it also introduced a new problem: empty backhauls.

 This is when the company realized that in order to best serve Amazon, it would also need to work with external shippers to keep its trucks filled in both directions.
 That is why Amazon Freight entered the wider industry and began offering “an Amazon-caliber, tech-enabled, customer-obsessed transportation product” to the masses, according to McClellan.